gillchristian/gillchristian.github.io/public/articles/trae.md

 > It is JS we are talking about, you gotta use the latest stuff, right?

 Jokes aside, after trying it out for a little bit with some PoC's, I got the perfect opportunity to use it at work.
-I was starting a new project and thanks to the [Github's polyfill](https://github.com/github/fetch), I could already use it safely on those browsers that do not have support yet or will never have.
+I was starting a new project and thanks to the [Github's polyfill](https://github.com/github/fetch), I could already use it safely on those browsers that do not have support yet or will never have it.
 Great!

 ## Native API cons

-Now `fetch` is a native API, and thus is not it's job to provide a library-like interface, with helpers, and shorthand methods.
+Now `fetch` is a native API, and thus it's not its job to provide a library-like interface, with helpers and shorthand methods.
 After some time of using it, I ended up with a bunch of helpers.
 Like these:

 ```javascript